duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 <div class='requirements' markdown="1">

-Requires: An SD card of size at least 16 GB.
-32 GB preferred.
+Requires: An SD card of size at least 32 GB.

 Requires: A computer with a **Ubuntu OS** (for flashing the SD card), an internet connection, an SD card reader, and 16 GB of free space.